Request a Sample

 Brazilian Teak Hardwood Flooring

-One of our top 3 product choices — Brazilian Teak is among the densest, hardest woods available.
-Ranging from medium tan brown to dark reddish brown with distinctive black striping, it suits both residential and commercial installations.
+One of our top 3 product choices and among the densest, hardest woods available.
+Ranging from a medium tan brown to a dark reddish brown with distinctive black striping, Brazilian Teak suits both residential and commercial installations — the choice for those who prefer brown tones over warmer Brazilian Cherry.
 We offer only clear grade in prefinished and unfinished solid formats.

 3540